 Prior to joining SST, Leon was part of the Curriculum Planning and Development Division at MOE HQ, helping to oversee the development of new syllabi for A-level literature and Knowledge & Inquiry.

 Leon is interested in critical thinking and how to better infuse this in the History and Social Studies classroom.
 He seeks to develop lessons that will excite and engage students in this way.

 In his free time, Leon writes poetry.
 His poems have been published in two local anthologies: “A Luxury We Cannot Afford” and “The Singpowrimo Anthology”.

 Dean, Student Development

 Hin Chew has been in the education service since 1990, and his teaching experiences span across both primary and secondary schools (Poi Ching School and Tampines Secondary School).
-During his stints with the Ministry of Education head office, he was involved in curriculum development work with the Physical Education Unit.
+During his stint with the MOE head office, he was involved in curriculum development work with the Physical Education Unit.

 Yearning to further develop and challenge himself beyond school settings, Hin Chew resigned from the teaching service and translated his interest in outdoor education into a business venture.
 The experience had enhanced both his personal and professional growth and development.
 It has also deeply enriched his perspectives and outlook on life.
-Between 1997 and 1999, Hin Chew also worked as an outdoor education facilitator in the private sector.
+Between 1997 and 1999, Hin Chew worked as an outdoor education facilitator in the private sector.
 He also received The Commendation Medal by MOE in 2019.